-Coron: diving to sunken ships and crystal lakes
+Coron: Dive into sunken ships and crystal lakes

 A tropical island with boats floating on crystal-clear waters, on a sunny day surrounded by lush green trees.

-There are places that promise adventure.
-Coron is a place you feel with every cell in your body.
-An archipelago of karst islands off the northern tip of Palawan, Philippines, Coron is world-renowned for its sunken ships, turquoise lakes, and landscapes that seem carved by an ancient sea god.
+There are places that promise adventure. Корон is a place that you experience with every cell of your body.
+An archipelago of karst islands off the northern tip of Palawan, Philippines, Coron is world-renowned for its sunken ships, turquoise lakes, and landscapes that seem sculpted by an ancient sea god.

-Here beneath the water lie the remnants of history, and above it – nature's perfection in its purest form.
+Below the water lie the remnants of history, and above – the perfection of nature in its purest form.

 Diving to Sunken Ships: A Time Machine Underwater

-Coron's reefs conceal some of the best-preserved sunken Japanese ships from World War II.
-Diving here isn't just a sport—it's a literal dive into another world.
+Coron's reefs hide some of the best-preserved sunken Japanese ships from World War II.
+Diving here isn't just a sport — it's literally stepping into another world.

 • Majestic Remains – overgrown with corals and home to hundreds of fish, the sunken ships create eerie, magical underwater gardens.

-• Suitable for All Levels – there are locations for complete beginners and advanced divers eager to explore the holds and hidden spaces.
+• Suitable for All Levels – there are sites for complete beginners as well as advanced divers who want to explore the holds and hidden spaces.

-• The Most Famous Sites – the ships Olympia Maru, Okikawa Maru, and Akitsushima are just a part of Coron’s underwater treasures.
+• The Most Famous Spots – the ships Olympia Maru, Okikawa Maru, and Akitsushima are just part of Coron's underwater treasures.

 Lakes from Another World

-Even if you're not a diver, Coron will enchant you with its crystal-clear lakes nestled among limestone cliffs:
+Even if you are not a diver, Coron will enchant you with its crystal lakes, nestled among limestone cliffs:

-• Kayangan Lake – the clearest lake in Asia, with water so transparent it feels like swimming in air.
-A short hike up will reveal one of the most iconic views of the Philippines.
+• Kayangan Lake – the clearest lake in Asia, with water so transparent it feels like swimming in the air.
+A short hike upwards will unveil one of the most iconic views of the Philippines.

-• Barracuda Lake – famous for its unique thermocline phenomenon—under the water, the temperature can abruptly shift from cold to warm, creating a surreal sensation.
+• Barracuda Lake – known for its unique thermocline phenomenon – underwater, the temperature can sharply change from cold to warm, creating a surreal sensation.

 Island Hopping: More Pieces of Paradise

-Around Coron, you'll find dozens of beaches and lagoons with sand like flour and water in the brightest shades of blue and green.
-Tours typically combine several islands and lakes, making each day a new adventure.
+Around Coron, you'll find dozens of beaches and lagoons with powdery sand and water in the brightest shades of blue and green.
+Tours typically combine several islands and lakes, ensuring every day is a new adventure.

-• Book Your Dive in Advance – especially in high season when good schools fill up quickly.
+• Book Your Dive in Advance – especially during the high season when good schools fill up quickly.

-• Bring Sun Protection and a Snorkel – even on a simple snorkeling trip, you'll discover incredible underwater beauty.
+• Bring Sun Protection and Snorkel – even with casual snorkeling, you'll discover incredible underwater beauty.

-• Allow Time for Rest – between dives, it's important to give your body time to adapt.
+• Leave Time for Rest – between dives, it's important to give your body time to adapt.

-Coron – Where History, Nature, and Dreams Meet
+Coron – A Meeting of History, Nature, and Dreams

-Here, every breath underwater is like a whisper from another time.
+Here, every breath underwater feels like a whisper from another time.
 Every walk between the rocks is a discovery of a new world.
-Coron isn't just a destination for adventurers—it's a place for those who know the most beautiful stories are found where the water, rocks, and sky meet.
+Coron is not just a destination for adventurers — it's a place for those who know the greatest stories are found where water, rocks, and sky meet.

 Author: Martin Bonov